202nd Rifle Division (Soviet Union): Into the Balkans

 In September the 27th Army continued its advance into Romania and also on September 15 the 645th Rifle Regiment was given a battle honor for its crossing of the Râmnicul Sărat River while the 202nd as a whole was awarded the Order of Kutuzov, 2nd Degree, for its earlier part in taking Ploiești.
 As the division moved into Transylvania the 682nd Rifle Regiment (Maj.
 Yakovlev, Georgii Aleksandrovich) and 652nd Artillery Regiment (Lt.
 Col. Glebov, Prokopii Borisovich) were both awarded honorifics for the taking of Cluj-Napoca on October 11, while the 1317th Rifle Regiment would receive the Order of Bogdan Khmelnitsky, 2nd Degree, on October 31 for its part in the same operation.
 During most of October the division had been back in 35th Guards Corps but by the beginning of November it was assigned to 104th Corps before being returned to 33rd Corps later that month.
 Further awards came to the division's regiments on November 14 for the Transylvanian campaign: the 1317th won the Order of the Red Banner; the 645th received the Order of Bogdan Khmelnitsky, 2nd Degree; and the 652nd Artillery was given the Order of Aleksandr Nevsky.

 Due to operating in Transylvania on the right flank of 2nd Ukrainian Front the 27th Army largely missed the battle of Debrecen and the early stages of the Budapest offensive.
 General Trofimenko was ordered to relieve units of the 53rd Army along the front Polgár–Tiszafüred by the morning of November 4.
 Following this the Army was to attack in the general direction of Miskolc beginning on November 7.
 This first effort made little progress and the offensive was ordered to be renewed on November 26, in conjunction with 40th Army.
 The city was captured on December 3 and the two Armies continued their advance until December 9.
 In recognition of its part in taking Miskolc the 189th Antitank Battalion was awarded the Order of the Red Star on December 16.

-By the end of December 19 the 27th Army was fighting along a line from Visni (55km northeast of Gyöngyös) to outside Bator (32km northeast of the same).
+By the end of December 19 the 27th Army was fighting along a line from Visni (55 km northeast of Gyöngyös) to outside Bator (32 km northeast of the same).
 Budapest was encircled on December 26 and other Red Army operations in Hungary were suspended while this siege and the several German relief attempts went on until February 13, 1945.
 During that month 27th Army came under command of 3rd Ukrainian Front, where it remained for the duration.